kskalvar/aws-eks-cluster-quickstart/README.md

 This solution shows how to create an AWS EKS Cluster and deploy a simple web application with an external Load Balancer.
 This readme updates an article "Getting Started with Amazon EKS" referenced below and provides a more basic step by step process.
 Unfortunately this is a pretty manual effort right now.

-Note:  This how-to assumes you are creating the eks cluster in us-east-1
+Note:  This how-to assumes you are creating the eks cluster in us-east-1 and you have access to the AWS Root Account

 Steps:
   Configure Your AWS EC2 Instance